 Building your confidence

 Find the hat that suits you and that you like and then go for it!
 If you’re still a little unsure about venturing out, a brilliant way to build your confidence is to attend hat-friendly events (where everybody is wearing them).
 Think weddings, fancy dress parties, race meets and so forth.
-So on you go with your hat, cowboy.
-Wherever you lay your hat, that’s your home.
+Hungry for more hat knowledge?
+Take a look at our visual guide to men’s hats here.